valen909/valentinbolotnyy/content/project/immigrant_doctors/index.md

 ---
 title: The Immigrant Doctors Project
-summary: "The Immigrant Doctors Project is an effort by (former) Harvard and MIT Economics PhD students to show which areas of the United States rely most heavily on immigrant doctors from Iran, Libya, Somalia, Sudan, Syria, and Yemen."
+summary: "The [Immigrant Doctors Project](https://www.immigrantdoctors.org) is an effort by (former) Harvard and MIT Economics PhD students to highlight the areas of the United States that rely most heavily on immigrant doctors from Iran, Libya, Somalia, Sudan, Syria, and Yemen."
 date: "2017-03-06T00:00:00Z"

 # Optional external URL for project (replaces project detail page).